mdsahilak/SwiftEcoSys/README.md

 ## A simple enterprise eco-system(iPhone-Server-Mac) .
 This is a basic restaurant system using iOS app as client, Vapor Swift as server and macOS app as admin, built completely with swift(except for the websites obviously, I used the leaf templating language from the wonderful folks at Vapor for that).

-### I built this just to discover and demonstrate what is possible with swift.
+### This is a small side project that i built to explore what is possible with swift.
 As such, you may find that the project lacks many features of an actual enterprise system, as it obviously isn’t.
-Also, please forgive the code and architectural quality as I am new to programming and this is a beginners project.
+Please forgive Architectural Quality of the Code as this project was hacked together just for exploring and haven't been refactored extensively or optimized.
 ---
 Here are its 3 components: